Library Comprehensive Content Strategy

 The Library recognises that it cannot claim to be neutral with regard to the content it provides.
 We will strive to balance the views of our user communities with regard to contestable and controversial content.
 We believe in freedom of expression but this does not supersede our commitment to a safe and inclusive environment for all.

 The University Library possesses and manages collections that have been built over the history of the institution.
+They include a range of materials and formats.
 They exist to be used as widely as possible, and to support the mission of the University.
 The value of these collections is derived in a number of ways:

 - Academic - The Library collections provide a record of academic research.
 The dissemination of findings, and the scrutiny of data and source material, underpins the ability of this research to impact society.